Human Chorionic Gonadotropin (HCG) Diet

 The dieter needs to stop once the excess weight has been lost, as HCG only affects stored fat.
 Once the body has used up the excess fat, it will quickly reject a self-imposed limit of 500 calories.
 The FDA has approved the use of HCG for fertility treatments.
 The lack of approval on the use of HCG for dieting does not prevent it from being used as a dietary aid.
 There have been very few reports of health problems with the HCG diet; however, it should be used with caution in persons with a propensity to blood clotting, headaches, and depression.

 Early in the HCG diet, an attack of gout may be precipitated in susceptible patients.
-Even though HCG may raise uric acid in the long-run and this level persists after months of treatment, no further attacks occur.
+Even though HCG may raise uric acid in the long-run and this level persists after months of management, no further attacks occur.
 Once patients who have previously had gout reach their ideal weight, they do not get further attacks despite eating more.
 On occasions a "gouty" patient may get a second attack, following initiation of the second course.
 The clinic may prescribe supplements if this occurs.
 Occasionally, patients with raised blood pressure may have a significant drop once HCG is started.
 The circulation usually adjusts in a few days.
 The loss of weight, however, may correct a raised blood pressure permanently.
 The other conditions which seem to improve on the HCG diet include; psoriasis, brittle fingernails, loss of hair, especially that which is associated with obesity.
 The hair loss may continue after cessation of the HCG.

 To achieve success the combined diet of 500 calories and HCG drops/injections must be strictly implemented and followed.
-Patients who have taken thyroid medication for long periods of time experience a slightly lower average weight loss under HCG treatment.
+Patients who have taken thyroid medication for long periods of time experience a slightly lower average weight loss under HCG management.
 The protocol calls for cessation of thyroid medications during HCG in those patients who have a low BMR, or Basal Metabolic Rate, due to diencephalon deregulation of the thyroid, or low Thyroid-Stimulating Hormone (TSH).
 Patients need to continue the 500-calorie diet three days after the last HCG administration.
-Treatment ceases when ideal weight is achieved.
+Management ceases when ideal weight is achieved.
 Patients tend to experience hunger when ideal weight has been achieved.

 Patients need to stop HCG during menstruation; diet is continued, but there is no HCG administration.
 In progressive courses, the duration between courses needs to be increased.
 Following the HCG course, the patient is free to eat anything except starches and sugar during the first three weeks.
-Some patients who have dieted extensively before may need a week of binge eating before starting the treatment, regardless of weight gain.
+Some patients who have dieted extensively before may need a week of binge eating before starting management, regardless of weight gain.

 What HCG Does NOT Do